Authored by the wwPDB annotation staff

 REL entries are processed and released as soon as authors have approved the processed files.
 If we do not hear from the authors within three weeks from the time when the annotation report is made available and assuming there are no major issues with the submission, the entry will be deemed to be author approved.
 The entry will then be released.
 If the corresponding paper has been published and there are outstanding issues2, the entry will be released by wwPDB staff with a CAVEAT record (database_PDB_caveat).
 If the corresponding paper has not been published and the entry has outstanding issues, which have not been addressed, the entry will be withdrawn by the wwPDB at the end of the 12-month period after deposition.
 Entries can be released without citation information and updated with the complete citation information at a later date.

 HPUB structures are released when they have been published, either in electronic or paper publication, whichever is sooner.
-If the manuscript is first released electronically, the entry will be released at that time.
 The author cannot request to delay the release of the entry until paper publication of the manuscript.
 The author cannot withdraw an entry once the paper of the corresponding structure is published.
 It may be obsoleted with replacement coordinates.

 It is normal practice for authors to approve entries before they are released.
-If the contact author does not reply and assuming there are no major issues with the deposition, we will deem this entry to be author approved.
-The entry will be automatically released when the corresponding paper has been published.
+If the contact author does not reply and assuming there are no major issues with the deposition, wwPDB will deem this entry to be author approved.
+The entry will be released when wwPDB is aware that the corresponding paper has been published.
 If the paper has been published and there are outstanding problems with the entry, it will be released with a CAVEAT record (database_PDB_caveat).

-HOLD entries are placed on hold for one year from the date of deposition.
-They may be released earlier on a date specified by the Contact Author.
-HOLD entries will be released - when a corresponding electronic or paper publication occurs.
+HOLD entries are placed on hold for up to one year from the date of deposition.
+They may be released earlier as requested by the Contact Author.
+HOLD entries will be released when a corresponding electronic or paper publication occurs.
+Submissions to Public Preprint archives are considered as publications.
 Once the corresponding paper is published, the entry cannot be withdrawn.
 It can be obsoleted with replacement coordinates.

 Normally, authors approve entries before they are released If, however, the author does not reply to annotation correspondence, and provided there are no major issues with the submission, we will consider it to be author approved.
 The entry will be automatically released when it reaches end of its HOLD period.
 If there are outstanding problems with the entry, further reminders will be sent.